WICG/aom/reference-target-explainer.md

 - Should work the same for both closed and open shadow roots.
 - Shadow DOM encapsulation should be preserved: No direct access to any elements inside the shadow tree, and no implementation details leaked into a web component's API.
 - Should allow creating references into multiple nested shadow roots, and across "sibling" shadow roots that don't have a direct parent/child relationship.
-- The solution should be serializable, i.e. support declarative syntax that is expressible in HTML only.
+- The solution should be serializable, i.e. support declarative syntax that is expressible in HTML without needing JavaScript.

 #### Non-Goals